 It’s helpful to think of building good plant communities when planning your garden.
 This is the most important concept behind companion planting.
 Time-tested garden wisdom holds that certain plants grown close together become helpmates.
 (See the list at the bottom.)

 Plants need good companions to thrive.
 Except for growth and fruiting, plants are relatively idle objects.
 They are rooted in one spot and don’t seem to have much control over their environment.
 In fact, however, relationships between plants are varied - similar to relationships between people.
 In plant communities, certain plants support each other while others, well, just don’t get along.
-Plants, like people, compete for resources.
+Plants, like people, compete for resources, space & nutrients.

-As a gardener, you’re the both the mayor and the city planner for the city that is your garden.
+As a gardener, you’re both the mayor and the city planner for your garden city.
 By growing plants with good companions, you bring peace and prosperity to your town.
+Alternatively, the planting of disruptive plants can quickly bring your garden to ruins.

 Almost any article on companion planting references the Native American “Three Sister Planting”.
 This age old grouping involves growing corn, beans and squash – often pumpkin – in the same area.
 As the corn stalks grow, beans naturally find support by climbing up the stalk.
 Beans, as all legumes, fix nitrogen in the soil, which supports the large nutritional needs of corn.
 Squash grows rapidly and the large squash leaves shade out weeds and serve as natural weed block.
 Good plant companions work in support of each other.